 The new project is aimed at dyslexics who suffer from poor phoneme awareness.
 Dyslexia is not a matter of simply transposing letters, as many think.
 It can be best thought of as a language problem that makes it difficult for people to associate sounds with printed words, particularly the sounds, known as phonemes, that are within syllables.

 The new program relies on a set of computer games and on associated exercises handled with an instructor in a small group.
-After getting a better grasp of phonemes, the children read on the computer.
-"This gives them the basic skills to learn," says Mr. Olson.
+After get-